-- (5) If instrument calibration is not required, run both calibrators as unknowns in positions 1 and 2, followed by dilutions made from the current lot of controls in positions 3 and 4.
+- (3) Generate a parameter printout to bracket the run by pressing MENU on the Status screen, then press UTILITY, then PARAM PRINT.
+Verify that parameters are set correctly by comparing them with the example posted inside the left door of the analyzer.
+Pay close attention to the current values posted for CALIB-1 and CALIB-2.
+Press the EXIT to return to the Status screen. - (4) If instrument calibration is not required, run both calibrators as unknowns in positions 1 and 2, followed by dilutions made from the current lot of controls in positions 3 and 4.
 Place the rack in the left compartment of the sample loader.
 Place a second (empty) rack behind this rack.
 Press the START key.
 Allow the instrument to analyze the calibrators and controls and evaluate them before more specimen racks in the sample loader.
 If controls exceed acceptable limits, re-calibrate. - (6) Protocol pages:

 A day's analysis load may consist of one or more runs.
 It acceptable to analyze samples in one continuous run or in several shorter runs.
-The 3character Batch ID ('NO.') appears in upper left corner of chromatographic printout.
-A new batch is initiated after the daily WARMING-UP sequence is completed or any time the POWER button on the Operation panel is turned off then on again (such as after a power failure).

 - (a) Controls: Begin with analysis of both controls in the first run.
 Alternate analysis of control levels in each subsequent run and at least once on each protocol page.
 Controls must be analyzed in duplicate (at least) each day.
 Evaluate against established limits. - (b) Patient samples: Record accession numbers and/or CIDs on the protocol page in the order in which the samples are to be analyzed. - (c) Calibrators (as unknowns): Analyze Calibrator 1 and Calibrator 2 as unknowns at least once per day within the batch and again to bracket all samples at the end of the day's batch.
-Acceptable range for calibrators analyzed as unknowns are + 0.2 of assigned values. - (d) Batch duplicate: Analyze a specimen from the previous day as a duplicate at some point in the current day's run.
+Acceptable range for calibrators analyzed as unknowns are + 0.2 of assigned values.

+- (d) Batch duplicate: Analyze a specimen from the previous day as a duplicate at some point in the current day's run.
 Result must agree within \pm 0.2 of the previous value. - (e) Within batch duplicate: Analyze a specimen from the beginning of the run again at the end of the run.
 Result must agree within established duplicate range.

-NOTE: The analyzer is programmed to permit an 84-minute lag time between entering 'delayed' WASH mode and going into 'active' WASH mode (see Step 9).
-During this 84-minute period, you may initiate a new batch of analyses by pressing START.
-However, once the 'active' WASH cycle begins, you must allow it to proceed to completion (approximately 15 minutes).
+Note: The analyzer is programmed to begin a 10 minute wash mode immediately following the completion of the last sample.
+Once the WASH cycle begins, you must allow it to proceed to completion (approximately 10 minutes).
 If washing is insufficient, column lifespan will be reduced and the result for the next sample could be affected.
-After the 'active' WASH cycle is completed, re-run controls prior to analyzing samples.

-The 84-minute lag period can be circumvented by pressing the STOP button (located on the operation panel) ONCE before this time period has elapsed.
-This will place the analyzer in STAND-BY mode.
-If there is no further input from the operation panel while the analyzer is in STAND-BY mode, after 3 hours (Off Time setting), the analyzer will shut down automatically.
+If there is no further input from the operation panel while the analyzer is in the STAND-BY mode, after 3 hours the analyzer will shut down automatically.